ReneNulschDE/mbapi2020/README.md

 ```
 Excluded Cars: comma-separated list of VINs.
 PIN: Security PIN to execute special services.
 Please use your MB mobile app to setup
 Disable Capability Check: By default the component checks the capabilities of a car.
-Active this option to disable the capbility check.
+Active this option to disable the capability check.
 Debug Save Messages: Enable this option to save all relevant received message into the messages folder of the component
 ```